z0sun/Deployment7/README.md

 </p>
 <h1 align="center">C4_deployment-5<h1>

-Demonstrate your ability to deploy a NEW flask application to an EC2 instance.
+Demonstrate your ability to deploy an infrastructure with Terraform.

 - Create a separate GitHub repository for this application